How to take a long exposure with iPhone

-Seven ideas to try for taking a long exposure photo with iPhone
+Seven long exposure photography ideas to try with your iPhone

 - Find a safe place in your city to capture light trails of cars driving by.
 Also, experiment with different exposure settings and see the difference.

-- Go to a fairground and try to take a long exposure of spinning rides with iPhone.
+- Go to a fairground and try to take a long exposure of spinning rides with your iPhone.
 Experiment with different exposure times.

-- Try to remove people from a busy street or place by taking long exposure of several minutes during the day or at night.
+- Try to remove people from a busy street or place by taking a long exposure of several minutes during the day or at night.